zalo/TetSim/README.md

 This one rewrites the entire simulation as a set of GPU passes on Render Textures (gaining a **~20x speedup**).
 This does NOT use the Neohookean energy/constraint function.
 This is because the Neohookean function only converges well with Gauss-Seidel iterations (which are tricky to implement on the GPU (see: [Graph Coloring](https://erkaman.github.io/posts/gauss_seidel_graph_coloring.html)), and especially tricky to implement for this example dragon mesh, which has vertices with over 30 connecting tetrahedra).
 Instead, this simulation uses [Matthias Müller's Robust Polar Decomposition](https://www.youtube.com/watch?v=YOBjHpoImu8) on the tetrahedra, which converges much faster (and with GPU-friendly Jacobi Iterations).

  - 20x faster
- - Doesn't work on iOS (not sure why yet...)
+ - Even works on Mobile Devices (though Android devices behave strangely)
  - Not physically correct (doesn't incorporate deltaTime properly yet)